givingjar/blog.givingjar.org/_posts/2016-08-10-progress-report-18.md

 Failure is okay if you learn from it.
 Here are some lessons learned in the past two weeks:

-* Vacations are great time to brainstorm and get new inspiration.
+* Vacations are great opportunity to become inspired.
 * Vacations are a great way to feel anxious about not getting enough done!

 ## Thanks {#thanks}

-Thanks to everyone who's sharing our spotlights on social media!
-We had record-level highs for people reached, people engaged, and clicks these past two weeks.
-Keep spreading the word!
+Thank you to all of our recent interviewees (Tammy, Yvonne, Jessica, and Deanna) for putting in 2+ hours of interviews.
+We hope the extra time comes through in our spotlights!

 Thank you to our new friends on social media: